 The best hotels in Makkah to book for a good price can be challenging.
-Makkah is one of the most valuable real estates in the world and as such finding cheap hotels near the Haram is a challenge.
+Makkah is one of the most valuable real estate in the world and as such finding cheap hotels near Haram is a challenge.

 Thankfully recent competition has made it a little more affordable to actually be closer to the action without paying the old £1000 per night fees that were the norm before.
 Now you can find some of the best hotels in Makkah for as little as £300 a night in the last 10 nights of Ramadan.
 Still, it is not change but way better than it was.

 With so many hotels it is time to update the list with the best hotels in Makkah.

 I stayed at the Hyatt a few years ago and I really liked my stay.
 You have to cross the road for the Al-Haram courtyard but this is not an issue as you can see in the photo.
 During peak times they also close the road so there is no traffic when crossing.